What Age Range Are Millennials And What Does It Mean?

 The millennial generation

 For this article to remain consistent and to make these analytics meaningful, we will use the general consensus.
-Generally, the age range of Millennials is those that were born between 1982 and 1996 (72.1 million millennials).
-From 1996 onwards is a part of the new generation.
+Generally, the age range of Millennials is those born between 1981 and 1996.
+That puts the generation at roughly 30 to 45 years old as of 2026.
+Anyone born from 1997 onward is part of the next generation (Gen Z).

 Being a millennial myself, I do remember a time where computers were pretty big and barely had any functionality.
 How time flies, right?
 Now we have supercomputers in our pockets.
 What a crazy perspective to have, having lived through that transition.

-Millennials also had the unfortunate timing to experience September 11th of 2001, the recession of 2008, and the coronavirus pandemic of 2020.
-As I write this article, millennials are also facing the largest housing shortage in history.
+Millennials also had the unfortunate timing to experience September 11th of 2001, the recession of 2008, the coronavirus pandemic of 2020, and the wave of high inflation and steep mortgage rates that followed it.
 It’s been quite a rocky road for this generation to face.

 Millennials are also known for prioritizing experiences such as traveling as opposed to material possessions.
-They’re very little in assets, are very deep in student loan debts, but typically prioritize experience is above all else.
+They tend to hold fewer assets and carry a lot of student loan debt, but typically prioritize experiences above all else.

 Millennial financial stereotypes

-Just like any other generation before Millennials, they are certain habits and stereotypes that are associated with them.
+Just like any other generation before Millennials, there are certain habits and stereotypes that are associated with them.
 This is especially true when it comes to their finances.

 Every generation has its own labels that are given to them by prior generations.
 Here are a few notable ones.